 LET TRAVELKATZ PLAN YOUR OREGON VACATION PACKAGE

 Travelkatz will put together an Oregon Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 The origins of Salem’s name are the subject of some debate.
 Some historians believe its name is biblical in origin, borrowing the last five letters from the word Jerusalem, and serving as an Anglicized version of the Hebrew word shalom, meaning “peace.”
 Others believe it was named by missionary David Leslie, who named the city after his hometown, Salem, Massachusetts.
 Either way, Salem was officially named in 1850.

 Oregon State Capitol: The grounds surrounding the capitol and the University are incredibly beautiful, even during the dormant months of winter.
 I particularly appreciate the WWII Memorial.
 Simplistic, but beautiful!
 On the other hand, the Capitol building’s exterior is far from attractive.
 Take a guided tour to the top of the Oregon State Capitol in the summer.
 You get a great view of the Willamette Valley from the observation deck, up close and personal with the Oregon Pioneer and learn a few interesting tidbits from the tour guide.
 The landscaping is flawless, the walk of flags is phenomenal, the water fountains are great for in summer.
 However, the murals inside on the stairs leading to the two chambers are amazing work of early 20th century painting.
 Other interesting paintings on walls are part of a rotating collection.